 Mission & Goals

-Through investment in rigorous research, Horses and Humans Research Foundation will serve as a catalyst to advance knowledge of horses and their potential to impact on the health and wellness of people.
+Through sustained investment in rigorous research, Horses and Humans Research Foundation serves as a catalyst to advance global knowledge of horse- human interactions and their impact on health and wellness.
 Our goals are to support, promote and fund scientific research that explores the claimed, yet unsubstantiated benefits of equine-assisted activities and therapies, leading to the discovery of the most effective methods and techniques for conducting thousands of existing and future programs.
 Another goal is to educate the public (including parents, donors, insurance companies and physicians) on research findings so that equine-assisted activities become more accessible to those in need

 In 2002 a group of people, led by Molly Sweeney’s vision, gathered in Arizona intent on developing a plan to promote research in the field of equine-assisted activities and therapies.
 The prevailing philosophy in the organization’s founding stages was that when the resources, contacts and support are provided for quality research, quality research would result.
 A plan was drafted for a public foundation dedicated to developing, funding and promoting this research.